Los Cabos in July 2026: Heat, Deals & No Sargassum

-July pushes Cabo deeper into full summer.
-The ocean stays inviting, resort pricing is usually better than winter, and the beaches avoid the seaweed problem that makes much of the Caribbean side harder to trust in midsummer.
-The tradeoff is simple: it is hotter, stickier, and a little less predictable than June.
+July pushes Cabo into full summer.
+The ocean is warm, resort rates are usually softer than winter, and the beaches avoid the seaweed problem that makes the Caribbean side harder to trust in midsummer.
+The tradeoff is simple: hot afternoons, stronger sun, and a little more storm-season awareness than June.

 If you want the broader year-round view first, start with Best Time to Visit Los Cabos.
-If you are deciding whether July is worth the extra heat in exchange for lower prices and cleaner beach conditions, this page is the practical answer.
+If you are deciding whether July is worth the extra heat in exchange for lower prices, warm water, and cleaner beach conditions than Cancun or Tulum, this page is the practical answer.

 30-Second Answer